 Each diagonal bisects the parallelogram into two congruent triangles

-No, a kite is not a parallelogram.
+Ans: No, a kite is not a parallelogram.
 A parallelogram is defined as a quadrilateral with two pairs of parallel sides, while a kite has two pairs of adjacent sides of equal length & does not have any parallel sides.

-A diamond is a two-dimensional flat quadrilateral with four closed straight sides.
-A diamond is also called a rhombus because its sides are of equal measure and because the inside opposite angles are equal.
+Ans: A diamond is a two-dimensional flat quadrilateral with four closed straight sides.
+A diamond is also called a rhombus because its sides are of equal measure and because the opposite angles are equal.
 Diamonds are also considered to be parallelograms because their opposite sides are parallel to each other.